Master in Computer Science

 Cornell Tech offers three application rounds.
 Applicants are encouraged to submit their application when ready.
 We will consider applicants that apply in each application round.
 We review applications as we receive them.

 The 2016-2017 application deadlines for Computer Science are as follows:

 *Scholarship: To be considered for a merit-based scholarship, applicants are strongly encouraged to apply by the January 20th Round 2 application deadline.

-** Complete applications received by April 10, 2017 will still be given full consideration for admission, capacity permitting; but applicants are encouraged to submit their applications as early as possible.Submitting applications early ensures early response.
+** Complete applications received by April 10, 2017, will still be given full consideration for admission, capacity permitting; but applicants are encouraged to submit their applications as early as possible.Submitting applications early ensures an early response.